zen-browser/docs/content/benchmarks.md

 > [!warning]
 > These benchmarks only focus on specific performance aspects of a browser, and your personal results may vary drastically depending on your hardware.
-> Therefore, this page should not be considered a definitive indicator of overall browser speed.
+> This page is not a definitive indicator of overall browser speed.

 > [!notes] Where are the latest versions?
 > This page is maintained by [NOCanoa](https://github.com/NOCanoa).
 These benchmarks are only updated when he is available.